krevanth/FreeAHB/README.md

 repo before are encouraged to make a new fork based on https://github.com/krevanth/FreeAHB.
 Apologies for the inconvenience caused.

-Unfortunately, the issue history and the list of the repo's forks could not be restored.
+Unfortunately, the issue history, stars, watcher lists and the list of the repo's forks could not be restored.

 ## System Integration